bigfont/2013-128CG-Vendord/README.md

 - Installation will eventually complete and Vendord will open.
 - The whole process takes about five minutes on my computer.
 - Known Issues
     - Installing Windows Mobile Device Center hangs
+    - Workaround: On your PC, locate this folder
+    - C:\Windows\WindowsMobile\setup.exe
+    - Try running setup from there.

 ## Uninstall Vendord.Desktop.App